Supported & Unsupported Keyboard Hotkey Shortcuts

 Shortcut rules

-Note: The Cancel binding allows Escape as a standalone key without a modifier.
-All other bindings require at least one modifier key or mouse button.
+• Cancel exception: The Cancel binding allows Escape as a standalone key without a modifier.
+All other bindings require at least one modifier or a valid mouse button.

-Note: On Windows, standalone Ctrl or Right Ctrl cannot be used as a single-key hotkey because it conflicts with Ctrl+C, Ctrl+Z, and other standard shortcuts.
-The Caps Lock key cannot be used in shortcuts.
-On Mac, Caps Lock has no key-release event and is ignored by the system.
+• Windows Ctrl exception: Standalone Ctrl or Right Ctrl cannot be used as a single-key hotkey because it conflicts with Ctrl+C, Ctrl+Z, and other standard shortcuts.

 Reserved shortcuts